elenazavala/elenazavala/README.md

 Crossovering these creative skills and passions with my love for technology, innovation, research and science is what I enjoy doing.
 I aim to be an exemplar of someone that is capable of merging the magic of computer science with their artistic/creative avocations.

-I’m currently learning web and game development, using React.js and Unity!
+- 🌱 I’m currently learning web and game development.

 <!--